-TETI is currently:
+TETI is currently animated by:

 Lori M. Gibbs is an architectural designer and PhD candidate in Architecture at the University of Pennsylvania, where she has taught design studio and history & theory courses.
 Her dissertation examines methods of survey documentation and drawings that craft architectural histories in a cross-cultural context between 1920-1940.
 Previously she taught research seminars and lecture courses in the Faculty of Architecture and Division of Landscape Architecture at the University of Hong Kong.
 She earned an MA in Histories and Theories of Architecture at the Architectural Association in London, and a B.Arch from Pratt Institute.
 She is a LEED AP and maintains a small architectural practice in New York with architect Luis Silva da Costa.